70% U.S. adults have taken at least one dose of COVID-19 vaccine - CDC

 Those figures are up from the 346,456,669 vaccine doses the CDC said had gone into arms by Aug.
 1.

-The CDC tally includes two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), , as well as Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6:00 a.m.
+The CDC tally includes two-dose vaccines from Moderna and Pfizer/BioNTech, as well as Johnson & Johnson’s one-shot vaccine as of 6:00 a.m.
 ET on Monday.

 Our Standards: The Thomson Reuters Trust Principles.